What Is Benign Esophageal Stricture?

 Diet & Lifestyle

-- fasting for three hours before bedtime
+- not eating for three hours before bedtime

-- stopping smoking
+- quitting smoking

 - avoiding alcohol

 You should also avoid foods that cause acid reflux, such as: